Bogo02/Karaoke_Party/README.md

 # Karaoke_Party
-Karaoke Party is a final project for uni
+Karaoke Party is an application developed using Python its libraries,